chef/chef-web-docs/content/upgrade_server_ha_v2.md

     ```

 The update command will make any changes necessary to start the new
-service and verify that the upgraded node has rejoined the cluster.
+service and verify that the updated node has rejoined the cluster.

 Repeat the previous steps in this section for each remaining follower.